Table of Contents

 When the cup of inequity of these cities was full, the Lord decided to destroy these cities.
 And he sent two angels to inform Lot to leave the cities before God turns them into ashes.
 When Lot saw the angels, who looked like men, he invited them to his house to protect them (Genesis 19:1–2).
 The angels accepted his invitation.
 But the men of the city gathered around Lot’s house, and asked him to give them the two men to satisfy their homosexual lusts (verses 4–5).
 When he refused, they tried to break into his house.

 The two angels quickly took Lot inside, shut the door, and struck the men with blindness.
-And they commanded Lot to leave immediately, for they were going to destroy all the people in it (Genesis 19: 12–13).
-So, he went out and spoke to his sons-in-law, who had married his daughters and asked them to leave before the Lord destroys the cities but they refused (verse 14).
+And they commanded Lot to leave immediately, for they were commanded to destroy all the people in it (Genesis 19: 12–13).
+So, Abraham’s nephew went out and spoke to his sons-in-law, who had married his daughters and asked them to leave before the Lord destroys the cities but they refused (verse 14).

 When the morning dawned, the angels urged Lot and his family to hurry and they took them by the hand and brought them outside the city.
 And told them not to look behind nor stay anywhere in the plain but to escape to the mountains (Genesis 19: 15-17).
 But Lot, presuming on God’s mercy, requested that he may escape to the city of Zoar instead (verse 20).
 Not heeding the angel’s warning, Lot’s wife looked back at Sodom, as if her heart refused to give it up.
 Then, the Lord turned her into a pillar of salt (verse 26).